Home Remedies For Cat Upper Respiratory Infections (URIs)

 What Is A Feline Upper Respiratory Infection (URI)?

-Upper respiratory infections in cats are highly contagious.
-They can occur in any cat, but are more frequent in shelters and enclosed environments.
-Nasal and eye secretions from an infected cat can be spread by direct contact such as grooming, hissing, and playing and also by environmental exposure such as food bowls, brushes, and litter boxes.
+URIs in cats are highly contagious.
+They can occur in any cat but are more frequent in shelters and enclosed environments.
+Nasal and eye secretions from an infected cat can be spread by direct contact, such as grooming, hissing and playing, and also by environmental exposure such as with food bowls, brushes and litter boxes.

 Symptoms of Feline Upper Respiratory Infections

 If your cat is sneezing or sneezing blood, click here to read our comprehensive article on cat sneezing.

 Is A Cat Cold The Same As A Feline Upper Respiratory Infection (URI)?